HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="top_vendors.sql"
 ) }}

 Salesforce Commerce Cloud remains the leading platform from this group.
-The 3437 desktop websites in 2020 represent a 29.5% increase from 2019’s 2653 desktop websites.
-Salesforce’s websites account for 36.8% of the four Enterprise ecommerce platforms.
+The 3,437 desktop websites in 2020 represent a 29.5% increase from 2019’s 2,653 desktop websites.
+Salesforce’s websites account for 36.8% of the four enterprise ecommerce platforms.

 HCL Technologies acquired WebSphere Commerce from IBM in July 2019.
 The transition had mixed results in 2020.
-While HCL’s WebSphere Commerce increased their desktop website count by a 14.8% increase this year up to 2604 from 2019’s 2268 desktop websites, there was a slip in popularity by 0.5% within this group down to 27.9%.
+While HCL’s WebSphere Commerce increased their desktop website count by a 14.8% increase this year up to 2,604 from 2019’s 2,268 desktop websites, there was a slip in popularity by 0.5% within this group down to 27.9%.
 Something to watch for in the future.

-SAP Commerce Cloud, formally known as Hybris, remains the third most popular Enterprise ecommerce platform at 25.4% which is a slight increase from last year’s 24.8%.
-The 2371 desktop websites is a 19.8% increase from the 1979 desktop sites found in 2019 attributed to Hybris.
+SAP Commerce Cloud, formally known as Hybris, remains the third most popular enterprise ecommerce platform at 25.4% which is a slight increase from last year’s 24.8%.
+The 2,371 desktop websites is a 19.8% increase from the 1,979 desktop sites found in 2019 attributed to Hybris.

 Lastly, Oracle Commerce Cloud unfortunately lost a bit of traction between 2019 and 2020.
-The desktop websites fell from 1095 to 917, down 16%, and in turn their Enterprise ecommerce platform foothold fell from 13.7% to 9.8%.
+The desktop websites fell from 1,095 to 917, down 16%, and in turn their Enterprise ecommerce platform foothold fell from 13.7% to 9.8%.

 {{ figure_markup(
   image="enterprise-ecommerce-platforms-2019.png",